 First, the economy still bears the scars of the housing bubble and crash.
-In addition to its direct depressing effect on home construction, the housing crash has been a powerful restraint on consumer spending.
+In addition to its direct depressing effect on home construction, the housing crash has been a powerful restraint on consumer spending (see Mian, Rao, and Sufi 2012).
 Families buried in debt accumulated during the housing boom are still trying to dig their way out.
 Homeowners without sufficient equity find themselves unable to refinance their mortgages or sell their homes.
 More generally, loans remain hard to get for many consumers and small businesses, despite significant improvements in overall credit conditions.

 Second, austerity at various levels of government has reduced aggregate demand to an unusual extent during this recovery, and this has directly impinged on growth.
 In the short run, higher taxes and lower government spending mean less disposable income for consumers, smaller government payrolls, and less work for government contractors.
 Over the past few years, we saw this mostly at the state and local government levels, where spending was slashed and taxes were increased.
 But the federal budget has also been shifting toward greater austerity, with the payroll tax cut expiring at the start of this year and spending reductions under way.
 Further deep cutbacks are likely.
-Indeed, if the full sequestration cuts occur, they're likely to reduce growth this year by roughly two-thirds of a percentage point.
+Indeed, if the full sequestration cuts occur, they're likely to reduce growth this year by roughly $^2/3$ percentage point (Congressional Budget Office 2013).